pkourany/SoftPWM/README.md

-RGB Matrix Panel
+SoftPWM Library
 ================

-Arduino and wiring library adapted for Spark to produce PWM signals on any arbitrary pin.
+Arduino and wiring library adapted for Particle Core/Photon to produce PWM signals on any arbitrary pin.
 	https://code.google.com/p/rogue-code/wiki/SoftPWMLibraryDocumentation

-Adapted for Spark by Paul Kourany, August 12, 2014
+Adapted for Spark by Paul Kourany, August 12, 2014 Updated for Core/Photon by Paul Kourany, Oct 3, 2015

 Spark Adaptation
 ---
-The Spark adaptation uses the SparkIntervalTimer library for timing.
+The Particle adaptation uses the SparkIntervalTimer library for timing.
 The timer is set to the same 66us period as the Arduino code.

 There are a maximum of 16 pins which can be configured with SoftPWM, namely D0-D7 and